microsoft/CameraTraps/README.md

 ## demo

-Source for the Web-based demo of our MegaDetector model (we'll release the demo soon!).
+Source for the Web-based demo of our MegaDetector model.

 ## detection

-Code for training and evaluating detectors.
+Code for training, running, and evaluating MegaDetector.

 ## research